Welcome to the official website of the New England Carousel Museum and the Bushnell Park Carousel!

 Dunphy’s, located at 912 Stafford Avenue in Bristol, is donating a portion of the ice cream sales from Sunday Sundae to the New England Carousel Museum education

 For more information contact the New England Carousel Museum, 95 Riverside Avenue, Bristol, CT 06010.
 860 585-5411 www.thecarouselmuseum.org

 THE NEW ENGLAND CAROUSEL MUSEUM

 The Crocodile Club is Back Again!

-As usual, the festivities will begin with the social hour at noon. (when crocodile tears are shed!)
-A cash bar will be available from 12:00 noon on in the ballroom.
-The traditional dinner of lamb and fried corn with all the trimmings, that was first served in 1875, will commence promptly at 1:00 PM.
-During dinner, a lively and interesting program with guest speakers will follow.
-Remember, good speeches and bad jokes are encouraged, and NO serious political speeches are allowed.
+The festivities will begin with the social hour at noon (when crocodile tears are shed.) with a beer and wine cash bar in the picnic pavilion.
+A lamb dinner will be provided combined with usual picnic fare and will commence promptly at 1:00 PM.
+During dinner, a lively program with guest speakers will follow.
+Remember, good speeches and bad jokes are limited to three minutes per person, and NO serious political speeches are allowed.

 We are told by the Norton family that the “Crocodile Club’” was formed in 1875 when Gad Norton, who was a former legislator, and who also started the amusement park in 1846, decided to thank his colleagues in the State Legislature for their help in passing a statute that changed the town line between Bristol and Southington so as to put his farmhouse in Bristol.
 The reason for this request was so that he could vote in Bristol where he did all his trading and knew more people.
 Also, in the days of horses and buggies, old dirt roads, and tough winters, the three mile ride to Bristol was a lot easier than the six miles to Southington.